 Contributions to Friends of Friends Fighting Hunger make a substantial impact on the ever increasing number of Otter Tail & Wadena county residents who struggle with hunger.
 Currently in Otter Tail County there are 5,490 children and individuals who face food insecurity.

 Over the past 12 years your compassion and generosity has allowed Friends of Friends to fund $22,408 for mobile food drops, $460,491 for the Children’s Weekend Feeding Back Pack Program in the eight school districts and $390,305 for the seven food shelves in Otter Tail County and the Wadena food shelf.
 Working in partnership with United Way of Otter Tail & Wadena Counties allows the Friends of Friends Fighting Hunger Committee to use 100% of our proceeds to support these projects.
-Our next event will be January 30th, 2021 and it will be a Live Event.
-Click here for details on how to register.

 How do I get involved?